DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding claims 1 and 10, Ahn discloses an apparatus comprising: a plurality of battery modules 110 each including cells 111 (paragraph 33); a pack frame 140 capable of housing the modules (see Figure 1); wherein the modules 110 are arranged in a row in the D1 direction to form a battery module group (the four modules depicted in Figure 1); wherein a compression cover member 130 capable of covering an entire upper surface of the group is located between the group and the frame 140 (see Figure 1).
+Regarding claim 1, Ahn discloses an apparatus comprising: a plurality of battery modules 110 each including cells 111 (paragraph 33); a pack frame 140 capable of housing the modules (see Figure 1); wherein the modules 110 are arranged in a row in the D1 direction to form a battery module group (the four modules depicted in Figure 1); wherein a compression cover member 130 capable of covering an entire upper surface of the group is located between the group and the frame 140 (see Figure 1).
+Ahn discloses that the cover member 130 has a space t between the member and the cells (see Figure 2).
 Ahn discloses that the cells are stack in the D2 direction and not the D1 direction.
 But rearrangement of parts is not grounds for patentability.
 See MPEP 2144.04 VI C. Matsuta—in an invention for battery modules stacked in a row with a compression band—discloses that both the cells and the modules are stacked in the X-direction (see Figure 2).
-Matsuta discloses that the orientation of the cells is a matter of usage.
+Matsuta discloses that the orientation of the cells would improve heat transfer (paragraph 47).
 It would have been obvious to one having ordinary skill in the art at the time of invention to orient the cells of Ahn in the D1 direction (turned clockwise) to orient the terminals in a manner preferable to the usage as suggested by Matsuta.
 Matsuta shows that such a reorientation would still allow for compression as intended by Ahn.

 Regarding claim 2, Ahn discloses that a surface of the cells is perpendicular to the bottom 120 of frame 140 (see Figure 1).